CDataSoftware/salesforce-mcp-server-by-cdata/README.md

 1. Create a `lib` directory in your project root
 2. Copy the CData JDBC driver JAR (e.g., `cdata.jdbc.salesforce.jar`) into the `lib` directory
 3. Build the project with `mvn clean install`
-4. The CData JAR will be bundled inside `CDataMCP-jar-with-dependencies.jar`
+4. The CData JDBC driver classes will be unpacked and included directly in `CDataMCP-jar-with-dependencies.jar`

+Note: The maven-shade-plugin will automatically extract and include all classes from the CData JAR during the build process.

 ### Running with Environment Variables
 ```bash